 - The Transport Authority’s official map as a starting point, knowing it has errors.

-- The Nature Conversation Agency website (Náttúruverndarstofnun).
+- The Nature Conservation Agency website (Náttúruverndarstofnun).
 For any protected nature reserve, this is more authoritative than the central map.

 - The specific national park website.
 Vatnajökull, Þingvellir, and Snæfellsjökull each maintain their own detailed rules and seasonal restriction maps.